kurrent-io/KurrentDB-Client-NodeJS/docs/api/reading-events.md

 ### Handling system events

-EventStoreDB will also return system events when reading from the `$all` stream.
+KurrentDB will also return system events when reading from the `$all` stream.
 In most cases you can ignore these events.

 All system events begin with `$` or `$$` and can be easily ignored by checking the `eventType` property.